cosmos/ibc-rs/CONTRIBUTING.md

 4. Run `cargo doc --all-features --open` locally to double-check that all the documentation compiles and seems up-to-date and coherent.
 Fix any potential issues here and push them to the release PR.
+5. Run `cargo publish --dry-run` to double-check that publishing will work.
+Fix any potential issues here and push them to the release PR.
-5. Mark the PR as **Ready for Review** and incorporate feedback on the release.
+6. Mark the PR as **Ready for Review** and incorporate feedback on the release.
-6. Once approved, merge the PR, and pull the `main` branch.
+7. Once approved, merge the PR, and pull the `main` branch.
-7. From the `crates/ibc` folder, run `cargo publish`
+8. From the `crates/ibc` folder, run `cargo publish`
-8. Once all crates have been successfully released, create a signed tag and push it to
+9. Once all crates have been successfully released, create a signed tag and push it to
    GitHub: `git tag -s -a vX.Y.Z`.
 In the tag message, write the version and the link to the corresponding section of the changelog.
-9. Once the tag is pushed, wait for the CI bot to create a GitHub release, and update the release description to `[📖 CHANGELOG](https://github.com/cosmos/ibc-rs/blob/main/CHANGELOG.md#vXYZ)`.
+10. Once the tag is pushed, wait for the CI bot to create a GitHub release, and update the release description to `[📖 CHANGELOG](https://github.com/cosmos/ibc-rs/blob/main/CHANGELOG.md#vXYZ)`.
-10. All done! 🎉
+11. All done! 🎉

 [crates.io]: https://crates.io
 [crates.io-security]: https://codeandbitters.com/published-crate-analysis/